Safety and Governance Policy

 1. Our Commitment to Safety

-Sigma 1.0 is built on a "Safety-by-Design" framework.
+Sigma 1.0 is built on a "Safety by Design" framework.
 We utilise enterprise-grade Google Cloud infrastructure to provide a "Closed Loop" learning environment where user data is protected, and AI outputs are strictly grounded in school-approved curriculum within the learning and education context.

-2. The "Safety-First" Infrastructure
+2. The "Safety First" Infrastructure

 • Closed AI Environment: We use Vertex AI to ensure that no student or teacher data is ever used to train public AI models.
 Your intellectual property remains yours.

 • Strictest Filtering: We employ AI Safety Filters set to the 'Block Most' threshold, preventing the generation of harmful, biased, or inappropriate content.
+In addition to these filters we have education specific guardrails and negative constraints for our AI system rules.

 We believe AI should assist teachers, not replace them.
 Our governance structure includes: